Author of the book, Zero to Five, Tracy Cutchlow contacted me through LinkedIn.

 (But the ladies in my book group seem to be.
 They keep rejecting my suggestions.
 No one, to date, has been up to reading the nearly 700 wonderful whimsical pages of The Three Musketeers or a dark brooding 19th century Russian novel.)

-My littlest is four years old and I’m not as fascinated by all things baby related as I once was.
+My littlest is four years old, on the tail end of being zero to five, and I’m not as fascinated by all things baby related as I once was.

 Plus I’ve been reading a lot of memoirs lately.
 Missing: A Memoir, written by a Lindsay Harrison, about her mom who goes missing.
 Another, The Girl With Three Legs by Soraya Miré about being a survivor of the worst kind of female genital mutilation, which happened to Soraya when she was thirteen.